oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/bastion-svc-access-via-localhost/README.md

 ### Resources Deployed by this Example

-OKE Cluster (OKE1):
+OKE cluster (OKE1):
 - of *basic* type;
 - set with the latest Kubernetes version;
 - with Flannel CNI;
 - with a private API endpoint.

-Node Pool (NODEPOOL1):
+Node pool (NODEPOOL1):
 - created in the same compartment as the cluster;
 - with the same Kubernetes version as the cluster;
 - with one worker node (it is set by *workers_configuration.node_pools.NODEPOOL1.size* attribute);
 - node has the "VM.Standard.E4.Flex" shape;
 - node has 16 GB memory and 1 OCPU by default;
-- node boot volume size is 60GB and is terminated when the node is destroyed;
+- node boot volume size is 60GB and is terminated when the node is destroyed.

-Bastion Service (BASTION-1):
+Bastion service (BASTION-1):
 - of *standard* type.

-Bastion Session (SESSION-1):
+Bastion session (SESSION-1):
 - of **PORT_FORWARDING** type, allowing port forwarding to the OKE API endpoint;
-- targets the OKE1 cluster API endpoint on port 6443.
+- targeting the OKE1 cluster API endpoint on port 6443.

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.

-## Using this example
+## Using this Example
 1. Rename *input.auto.tfvars.template* to *\<project-name\>.auto.tfvars*, where *\<project-name\>* is any name of your choice.

 2. Within *\<project-name\>.auto.tfvars*, provide tenancy connectivity information and adjust the input variables, by making the appropriate substitutions: